phillipdavidstearns/7s7z1s2z/README.md

 1. Twist the conductors to make a tight bundle
 1. Tin conductors with solder
 1. Trim conductors to ~2mm
-1. Open terminal block with screw driver by screwing CCW
+1. Open terminal block completely with screw driver by screwing CCW (should hear/feel a slight click when end is reached)
 1. Insert tinned and trimmed wire ends into the terminal block.
 (Leave no conductor material exposed)
 1. Close the block with screw driver by screwing CW until tight
 1. Give a gentle tug to ensure the connection is secure

+**NOTE: The Color of the wires no longer matches the labels on the terminal blocks.
+Please refer to the table below to match existing wire colors to their proper terminals.
+Contact the Technical Lead for clarification.**

 ```
 Motor Wire Color Code: